What is the Balance of Trade (BOT)?

 The formula for calculating trade balance is as follows:

-- Value of Exports is the value of goods and services that are sold to other countries.
+- Value of Exports is the value of goods and services that are sold to buyers in other countries.

-- Value of Imports is the value of goods and services that are bought from other countries.
+- Value of Imports is the value of goods and services that are bought from sellers in other countries.

 To the misconception of many, a positive or negative trade balance does not necessarily indicate a healthy or weak economy.
 Whether a positive or negative BOT is beneficial for an economy depends on the countries involved, the trade policy decisions, the duration of the positive or negative BOT, and the size of the trade imbalance, among other things.

-In short, the BOT figure alone does not provide much context regarding how well an economy is doing.
-Economists generally agree that neither trade surpluses or trade deficits are “bad” or “good” for the economy.
+In short, the BOT figure alone does not provide much of an indication regarding how well an economy is doing.
+Economists generally agree that neither trade surpluses or trade deficits are inherently “bad” or “good” for the economy.

-A positive trade balance occurs when exports > imports and is referred to as a trade surplus.
+A positive balance occurs when exports > imports and is referred to as a trade surplus.

 A negative trade balance occurs when exports < imports and is referred to as a trade deficit.